 How to Design a Circuit Training Program

-Suppose you still want to design a circuit training program for one of your clients.
+Suppose you still want to design a circuit for one of your clients.
 How would you do that?

 Some questions you should ask when designing a circuit: